What’s wrong with the ASP.NET Core DI abstraction?# Jun 30, 2016 by Steven and Peter

 With Simple Injector we made many innovations and not only would the adapter make Simple Injector almost useless to our users, it would restrict us from future improvement and innovation.
 Some might view Simple Injector’s philosophy as radical, but we think otherwise—we designed Simple Injector in a way that we think serves our users best.
 And the NuGet download count on the Simple Injector package indicates that many developers agree with us.
 Conforming to a defined adapter would prevent us from serving our users.

-UPDATE: Other maintainers of DI container are also starting to notice how the new DI abstraction is stifling innovation.
-The developer of the LightInject DI Container, for instance, had to completely disable one of its library’s compelling features to allow his adapter to be used in ASP.NET Core v2.2 application, without completely crashing at startup.
+UPDATE: Other maintainers of DI containers are also starting to notice how the new DI abstraction is stifling innovation.
+The developer of the LightInject DI Container, for instance, had to completely disable one of its library’s compelling features to allow his adapter to be used in a vanilla ASP.NET Core v2.2 application, to prevent it from completely crashing at startup.

 With this explanation, we hope we’ve also made it clear that Microsoft’s DI abstraction isn’t even the lowest common denominator, because the lowest common denominator implies compatibility with all DI libraries!
 As we expressed here the chances are that none of the existing DI libraries are fully compatible with the defined abstraction.
 This is partly down to the fact that, although the built-in container defines the contract of the abstraction, the abstraction test project lacks a solid number of test cases that fully define the exact behaviour in all scenarios.
 Up until now all adapter implementations have been guessing and hoping for the best, that their adapter is mostly in sync with the built-in container’s behaviour.
 The Autofac maintainers for instance, realized they have some quite severe incompatibility issues and eventually came to the same conclusion as we did.
 The Autofac maintainers publically stated that their adapter is not 100% compatible with Microsoft’s DI abstraction: